jbrunton/clean-arch-katas/katas/game-of-life.md

           ● ●
           ● ●
         ● ● ●
-board did not stabilise after 20 turns
+game ended after max (20) turns without stabilising
 ```

-## Task 6: Identify when the game has entered a cycle
+## Task 7: Identify when the game has entered a cycle

 If the game doesn't settle, it will enter a cycle of two or more repeated states.
 When this occurs, print the cycle steps and then exit.